Eurozone GDP Remains Stable As Estimated

-On a yearly basis, the economy grew 0.1 percent, the same pace of growth as seen in the preceding period.
+Confirming the annual growth, the statistical office said the currency bloc grew 0.1 percent, the same pace of growth as seen in the preceding period.

+On the expenditure-side, household spending grew 0.1 percent, which was weaker than the 0.3 percent rise a quarter ago.

+Government expenditure registered a steady growth of 0.6 percent.
+At the same time, gross fixed capital formation climbed at a faster pace of 1.0 percent after remaining flat.

+The European Central Bank had retained its key interest rates unchanged on Thursday.
+The ECB staff lowered the growth projection for this year to 0.6 percent.

+The ECB expects growth to come in at 1.5 percent next year and 1.6 percent in 2026, supported initially by consumption and later also by investment.

-The number of employed persons gained 0.3 percent from a quarter ago after rising 0.2 percent in the third quarter.
+Eurostat data showed that the number of employed persons increased 0.3 percent from a quarter ago after rising 0.2 percent in the third quarter.

 Compared to a year ago, employment advanced 1.2 percent following a 1.4 percent rise in the prior period.